klahrich/chiefhustler/content/diary/48-aep-valuation.md

 ![aep-valuation](/images/aep-valuation.png)

+_Note: I considered 100% of the deferred tax liability as debt (conservative assumption)._

 The business is probably not as undervalued as it seems here, given the concerns I shared before and more importantly, given how "particular" 2021 was.

 The following chart shows this (pay attention to the gross profit margin):